High Summer Temperatures Cause Pavement Blow-Ups

 June 17, 2016

 Along with rising temperatures in Nebraska comes the potential for pavement “blow-ups.”
 These occur when thermal expansion forces the pavement to buckle and shatter.
-The Nebraska Department of Roads urges motorists to be aware of the increased potential for pavement blow-ups, particularly during the summer months.
+The Nebraska Department of Transportation urges motorists to be aware of the increased potential for pavement blow-ups, particularly during the summer months.